konstellation-io/kdl-project-template/README.md

 This way, any past execution can always be traced to the exact version of the code that was run (`Triggered` in the UI of the Action run) and the runs can be reproduced with a click of the button in the UI of Github Actions (`Re-run jobs`).

+The execution pipeline that github is going to reference is find in [`.github/workflows/experiments.yml`](.github/workflows/experiments.yml).
+This execution pipeline is NOT the training pipeline, it just prepares github to be able to run our experiments and share them.
+Thus, little to no modifications are needed in order to use it.

-The event that launches a pipeline execution is defined by the trigger specified in `.github/workflows/experiments.yml` This file is divided in blocks of codes with dedicated responisibilities
+This file is divided in blocks of codes with dedicated responisibilities

 **Execution trigger**